nymous/pydantic-vault/README.md

 Because every call to Vault will create a new database account, you cannot store the username and password in two different fields in your settings class, or you would get the username of the *first* generated account and the password of the *second* account.
-This means that you must *not* pass a `vault_secret_key`, so that Pydantic-Vault retrieves the whole secret at once.
+This means that you must *not* pass a `vault_secret_key`, so that pydantic-settings-vault retrieves the whole secret at once.

 You can store the credentials in a dict or in a custom `BaseModel` class:
 ```python